 You’ve also got to think about vets bills.
 Preventative treatment (routine vaccinations, worming treatment and neutering) don’t tend to be covered as part of a pet insurance policy.
 However, if your dog were to develop an illness or was injured in an accident and required medical attention, a Jack Russell pet insurance policy would cover those costs (often up to a fixed limit).

-In terms of what dogs cost the most insurance, breeds such as the Bulldog and Rottweiler usually top that list.
+In terms of what dogs are the most expensive to insure, breeds such as the Bulldog and Great Dane usually top that list.
 But when it comes to insurance costs, Jack Russell terriers are among the cheapest dogs to insure.

 Finding the right pet insurance